 “When you say ‘Black is beautiful’ you are saying, ‘Man you are okay as you are, begin to look upon yourself as a human being'”-Steven Biko

-Growing up as a girl with dark skin in India, is not easy.
-Every time you attend a public function, some aunty comes to you to tell you “how tanned you have become!”or if you have a fairer sibling, parent or spouse, you are constantly compared to them on the basis of your skin colour.
-Unless you are exceptional in terms of your physical attributes or your achievements, it is very hard for a dark skinned person to be called “beautiful”.
+Growing up as a girl with dark skin in India is not easy.
+Every time you attend a public function, some aunty comes to you to tell you “how tanned you have become!” or if you have a fairer sibling, parent or spouse, you are constantly compared to them on the basis of your skin color.
+Unless you are exceptional in terms of your physical attributes or your achievements, it is very hard for a dark-skinned person to be called “beautiful”.
 Indian mothers pray, make offerings and drink saffron infused milk to give birth to fair babies.
 In addition to the high frequency of dowry murders, sexual abuse, rape, there are some implicit tortures that girls go through.
-Facing humiliation, insults and criticism on the basis of physical appearance is not something new.
+Facing humiliation, insults, and criticism on the basis of physical appearance is not something new.
 This especially has been affecting girls for centuries, girls are born to get married and if a girl is not physically attractive (on the basis of socially prescribed beauty scale) no one will marry her.
-Stigmatizing on the basis of skin colour is one such tradition in India.
+Stigmatizing on the basis of skin color is one such tradition in India.

 Fair skin and advertisements

-How many dark skinned girls have you seen in advertisements except in that of fairness cream ad (where the girl turns into a fair skinned by the end of the ad!)?
+How many dark-skinned girls have you seen in advertisements except in that of fairness cream ad (where the girl turns into a fair-skinned by the end of the ad!)?
 In almost all the advertisements, ranging from soap to TV, the main character is a fair girl.
-Although in some advertisements there are dark girls but they are doing some side roles.
+Although in some advertisements there are dark girls who are seen doing some side roles.
 Let us come to fairness cream ads now.
-I don’t understand why is it necessary to turn into fair skinned person?
+I don’t understand why is it necessary to turn into a fair skinned person?
 In fact, when we are asking people to use fairness cream we are unknowingly looking down upon the people who are dark skinned.
 Dark skinned girls are the butt of all jokes in regional comedy shows.
-Although it’s a positive sign that nowadays some models and film-stars like Kangna Ranaut, Randeep Hooda and Ranbir Kapoor are standing against this fairness craze by saying ‘No’ to promotion of fairness products.
-It is a consistent theme of most of these advertisements where a dark skinned girl is initially ignored by the man of her choice but when she switches to the fairness product, that man comes back to her.
-It not only shows fairness as a desirable quality but also the shallowness of a relationship which is based on skin colour rather than real human attributes (which is often not the reality).
+Although it’s a positive sign that nowadays some models and film-stars like Kangna Ranaut, Randeep Hooda, and Ranbir Kapoor are standing against this fairness craze by saying ‘No’ to the promotion of fairness products.
+It is a consistent theme in most of these advertisements where a dark-skinned girl is initially ignored by the man of her choice but when she switches to the fairness product, that man comes back to her.
+It not only shows fairness as a desirable quality but also the shallowness of a relationship which is based on skin color rather than real human attributes (which is often not the reality).
 Sometimes, due to the repetitive campaign in support of fairness promotion people actually associate beauty with fairness.

 Fairness and films: